af-chacon/truenas-scale-default-app-shell/README.md

 # TrueNAS Shell Selector

-A Firefox extension that allows you to select and switch between different shells in the TrueNAS web interface.
+A Firefox extension that allows you to select and switch between different shells in the TrueNAS SCALE web interface.

 ## Features

 - Easily switch between Bash, Sh, Zsh, and Fish shells
 - Persistent shell preference storage
-- Automatic shell switching when opening a TrueNAS terminal
+- Automatic shell selection in the TrueNAS SCALE applications tab
 - Simple, user-friendly interface

 ## Installation